Blog · Review Essay · Last reviewed June 25, 2026

 The book's central distinction is not "math bad."
 O'Neil is a mathematician arguing against bad institutional deployment of mathematical systems.
 A model becomes dangerous when it is opaque to the people it judges, operates at scale, and causes real damage while escaping correction.

-That triad is still useful.
+That triad is still useful, but in deployed AI it needs one extra word: immunity.
 Opacity blocks understanding.
 Scale multiplies error.
 Damage turns abstraction into life consequence.
-When those three combine, the system gains the power of bureaucracy without the duties of public reasoning.
+Immunity appears when the institution cannot or will not learn from appeals, audits, incidents, subgroup error, or evidence from the people scored.
+When those four combine, the system gains the power of bureaucracy without the duties of public reasoning.

+A weapon of math destruction is therefore a consequential proxy system with institutional force.
+It substitutes an operational signal for a person, moves that signal through a workflow, and treats the workflow's result as neutral fact.
 The political issue is not whether a model is accurate in some narrow technical sense.
-The issue is what the model is authorized to do, who can audit it, who is harmed by false positives or bad proxies, and whether the affected person has a meaningful path to appeal.
+It is what the model is authorized to do, who can audit it, who carries the false-positive and false-negative costs, and whether the affected person has a meaningful path to correction.
+The weapon is the full arrangement: proxy, threshold, data source, interface, incentive, authority, and missing appeal.

 Feedback Loops